elineasmit/elineasmit/index.md

 title: "Home"
 ---

-I am a passionate researcher with a specific interest in music and language perception and learning.
+I am a passionate researcher interested in auditory learning and perception, specifically focusing on the bidirectionality between language and music and in possible universals in music and emotion perception.
 Currently @ University of Konstanz but based in the UK.